mayim-mayim/ln-church-agent/README.md

 # ln-church-agent
-**The Standard HTTP 402 SDK for Autonomous AI Agents**
+**The Standard HTTP 402 SDK & Agentic Payment Runtime**

+**The runtime is generic.
+The shrine is the proving ground.**

+This repository serves a dual purpose:
-Python runtime and SDK for AI agents to discover, pay, verify, and observe HTTP 402-compatible APIs across the open web.
+1. **General-Purpose HTTP 402 Runtime:** A robust client for autonomous AI agents to discover, pay, verify, and observe HTTP 402-compatible APIs across the open web (x402, L402, MPP).
+2. **LN Church Public Benchmark Path:** A streamlined adapter to test and publicly prove your agent's capabilities against the [LN Church Benchmark Shrine](https://kari.mayim-mayim.com/), validating the full `Probe → Pay → Execute → Trace` lifecycle.

 ## 🌟 Core Philosophy: Standards First
 This SDK is built on **open standards (Standard x402, L402, MPP)**, ensuring your agents can interact with any compliant paywall without vendor lock-in.
 LN Church serves as the **public reference testbed** and benchmark environment for this execution model.